 Health & Human Services - Primarily supports programs in the areas of affordable housing, behavioral health, access to healthcare and food insecurity.
-Generally aligns with the current Impact DuPage health & human needs priorities.
-See impactdupage.org for more details.

 Education - Primarily supports equitable pathways to self-sufficiency including financial, health and language/math literacy and/or the development of leadership skills.